A Survey on Unlearning in Large Language Models: Evaluations

-\textbf{Output-based.} The most direct approach is have the model complete the selected task and compare the output with the ground truth.
+\paragraph{Output-based} The most direct approach is have the model complete the selected task and compare the output with the ground truth.
 Given that a model's output may not perfectly align with ground-truth references, multiple metrics are employed to quantify the textual similarity between them. \textbf{Verbatim matching} represents the simplest and most computationally efficient approach, particularly suitable for short or categorical answers.
 For longer and more complex generations, studies such as \citep{thaker2024guardrail,Wang2024Large} relax the exact match criterion to require the strict inclusion of specific keywords in the outputs.
 This adaptation demonstrates strong performance on benchmarks like TOFU~\citep{Maini2024TOFU}, where questions are often centered on a unique, identifiable entity (e.g., an author's name).
-Another way to relax is to check if there is a target token among the top-k tokens in the next token prediction process, and calculate metrics such as the top hit ratio (THR)~\citep{Qiu2024PISTOL}. \textbf{BLEU}~\citep{papineni2002bleu} and \textbf{ROUGE} (primarily ROUGE-N and ROUGE-L)~\citep{lin2004rouge} are established NLP metrics that focus on precision and recall of n-gram or longest common subsequence (LCS), respectively.
-However, they treat all words with equal weight.
-To prioritize key information, \citet{xu2025relearn} introduced the Entity Coverage Score (ECS), which extracts key entities using a model like deepseek-v3 and calculates similarity based solely on these entities.
+Another way to relax is to prompt the first $n$ tokens and check the $n+1$ token at each time, including memorization accuracy (MA)~\citep{tirumala2022memorization} and extraction strength (ES)~\citep{carlini2021extracting}. \textbf{BLEU}~\citep{papineni2002bleu} and \textbf{ROUGE} (primarily ROUGE-N and ROUGE-L)~\citep{lin2004rouge} are established NLP metrics that focus on precision and recall of n-gram or longest common subsequence (LCS), respectively.
+Beyond a single score, Extraction Likelihood (EL)~\citep{jang2022knowledge} measures extraction risk as the average ROUGE score across varying prefix lengths.
+However, both ROUGE and EL treat all words with equal weight.
+To prioritize key information, \citet{xu2025relearn} introduced the Entity Coverage Score (ECS), which extracts key entities by an LLM and calculates similarity based solely on these entities.